 Blonde hair is a perfect match for braids of any kind, as the multiple tones in this hair color give the braids even more dimension.
 While most are familiar with goddess braids for natural Afro-textured hair, there is a version of these braids for straight blonde hair.
 Straight hair goddess braids are French braids or Dutch braids plaited from front to back.
 While they follow traditional cornrows‘ classic direction, they are not as tight or raised, as cornrowing can cause breakage on straight hair.

 Layers are a great way to make your long, straight hair more flattering to your face shape in a subtle way.
-Layers that start below the chin and softly graduate into longer lengths will make your face look longer and more defined – perfect for round face shapes.
+They start below the chin and softly graduate into longer lengths, making your face look longer and more defined – perfect for round face shapes.
 Layers that fall away from your face – rather than curving in – are great for softening a triangular face.
 Layers throughout your long straight hair will also help make it look thicker and less flat.

-An asymmetric bob – also called an A-line bob or inverted bob – is a classic hairstyle that’s particularly flattering on rounder faces.
+An asymmetric bob – also called an A-line bob or inverted bob – is a classic hairstyle that’s particularly flattering on round faces.
 Super straight and sleek hair means the graduated line of your haircut is even more visible and eye-catching.
-If you already have a sleek asymmetric bob, try shaking up the color – dark green is one of the biggest trends for 2020, and you can adapt the shade to suit your skin tone.
+If you already have a sleek asymmetric bob, try shaking up the color – dark green is one of the biggest trends, and you can adapt the shade to suit your skin tone.

 Short, messy spikes aren’t just for the boys!
-For ladies with cropped straight hair, this textured, edgy look is a standout option.
+This textured, edgy look is a standout option for ladies with cropped, straight hair.
 Easy to style for day or night, it also works for both fine and thick hair.
-The key is to make your spikes look intentionally messy, and ‘undone’ – uniform spikes can make you look like a cartoon character!
+The key is to make your spikes look intentionally messy and ‘undone’ – uniform spikes can make you look like a cartoon character!

 Fishtail braids pair perfectly with straight hair.
 That is because straight hair sections are easier to separate and plait, while there’s no natural curl or wave pattern ‘competing’ with the braid.
 Beachy and bohemian, fishtail side braids look equally good at a summer festival or under a hat in the cooler months.
 Even better, they are some of the easiest braids to create!

-While it’s often fun to lean into the sleek and smooth finish of straight hair, a messy bun is a great way to introduce some texture and is perfect for brunch, a casual date, or class.
+While it’s often fun to lean into straight hair’s sleek and smooth finish, a messy bun is a great way to introduce some texture and is perfect for brunch, a casual date, or a class.
 However, it’s a fine line between stylishly messy and unkempt, so make sure you pay attention to the details.
-Use a brush to gather your locks up, and twist a section of your hair around the base of the bun to make it look seamless.
+Use a brush to gather your locks up, and twist a section of your hair around the bun’s base to make it look seamless.
 Finally, spritz a little hairspray onto an old toothbrush and smooth it over the non-messy section to keep flyaways and frizz at bay.

-Cute, playful, and ultra-feminine, butterfly clips add a quirky touch to even the simplest hairstyle, like a fringed bob.
+Cute, playful, and ultra-feminine butterfly clips add a quirky touch to even the simplest hairstyle, like a fringed bob haircut.
 The key to adapting this classic ’90s look for 2020 is to pair it with on-trend make-up, like pink blush and glossy lips, and then contrast it with edgier fashion – think all black or streetwear.
 Think of it as the subtle version of the e-girl style.

 One of the most timeless haircuts, long layered hair with bangs is an incredibly flattering look.
 The term ‘long layers’ means that there is a lot of variation in the length of the layered pieces – some are very short, while others are very long.
 This helps to break up and add movement to the haircut and create a beautiful ‘frame’ for your face.
 Meanwhile, bangs help balance your proportions and draw attention to your eyes and lips – perfect for hiding a large forehead.

-A blunt shoulder-length cut on straight hair flatters every face shape and is a very versatile look.
-There are plenty of different styling options, from a half-up, half-down style to mini braids, a ponytail, or a low bun.
-Make your blunt shoulder-length hair even more flattering by adding some dimensional highlights and lowlights and soft, face-framing bangs.
+A blunt shoulder-length cut on straight hair flatters every face shape and is versatile.
+There are many different styling options, from a half up half down hairstyle to mini braids, a ponytail, or a low bun.
+Make your blunt shoulder-length hair even more flattering by adding dimensional highlights, lowlights, and soft, face-framing bangs.

-One of the boldest and most eye-catching hairstyles for straight hair is a side-swept undercut.
+A side-swept undercut is one of the boldest and most eye-catching hairstyles for straight hair.
 As an asymmetrical hairstyle, it has an exciting and unusual appeal that’s bound to draw attention.
 Side-swept hair creates a mysterious vibe that’s also very flattering on most face shapes – and is a great way to show off highlighted sections of your hair.
 Meanwhile, the undercut adds the final edgy finishing touch.

-The asymmetrical lob is a classic hairstyle that’s all about glamour – and it’s perfect for ladies who love to stand out while still looking professional.
-It’s a cut that can take you from the office to the club, no re-styling required.
-Asymmetrical lobs are especially flattering on wider and rounder face shapes, as they make your face seem longer and narrower.
+The asymmetrical lob haircut is a classic hairstyle that’s all about glamour – and it’s perfect for ladies who love to stand out while still looking professional.
+It’s a cut that can take you from the office to the club, with no re-styling required.
+Asymmetrical lobs are especially flattering on wider and rounder face shapes, making your face seem longer and narrower.

-There are very few styles that can compete with a pompadour for sheer style and flair.
+Very few styles can compete with a pompadour for sheer style and flair.
 The height and volume of a pompadour command attention, making this style perfect for those who don’t mind being the center of attention.
-As a pompadour puts the focus on your face, it looks great paired with bold eye make-up and defined brows.
+As a pompadour focuses on your face, it looks great paired with bold eye makeup and defined brows.

 22. Platinum Blonde Long Straight Bob

 Platinum blonde is a huge hair trend this year.
-If you’re ready to embrace the ice-queen look, a long straight bob could be the perfect cut to pair with your new hue.
+If you’re ready to embrace the ice-queen look, a long straight bob haircut could be perfect for your new hue.
 Bleaching your hair – particularly if your natural color is on the darker end of the spectrum – can lead to split ends and damage.
-For that reason, stylists generally recommend cutting off a few inches when you go blonde.
+Therefore, stylists generally recommend cutting off a few inches when you go blonde.
 For a universally flattering option, a long straight bob works a treat.

 No time to style your hair?
 No problem!
-A middle part straight bob is the perfect low-maintenance yet high-glamour hairstyle for stylish women who want to go from desk to dancefloor in a flash.
+A middle part straight bob haircut is the perfect low-maintenance hairstyle for stylish women who want to go from desk to dancefloor in a flash.
 Sleek and sophisticated, this hairstyle is feminine and flattering – especially if your face is round or oblong shaped.
-All you need to make your middle part straight bob work is a smoothing serum and a flat iron to make sure there’s no hair out of place.
+All you need to make your middle part straight bob work is a smoothing serum and a flat iron to ensure no hair is out of place.

-A top bun is a versatile option when it comes to styling straight hair.
+A top bun is a versatile option for styling straight hair.
 You can create a gorgeous and glamorous look for a night out or a more casual option for the day.
-To make a top bun flattering for your face shape, add a fringe.
+Add a fringe to make a top bun flattering for your face shape.
 Graduated, natural curtain bangs are a great option that suits most people.
 Plus, they are some of the easiest bangs to style.

 Blunt bangs are a timeless haircut that’s ideal for thick, straight hair.
 The fringe’s heaviness hides a large forehead and is also very flattering on those with longer faces.
-That is because it balances the proportions and puts the emphasis on your features, like your cheekbones and lips.
+That is because it balances the proportions and emphasizes your features, like your cheekbones and lips.
 Embrace the retro appeal of the cut by pairing it with ’60s-inspired make-up and fashion.